grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 - Sentence case - Formats the the first character of the string in upper case.
 - Title case - Formats the first character of each word in the string in upper case.
 - Pascal case - Formats the first character of each word in the string in upper case and doesn't include spaces between words.
-- Camel case - Formats the first character of each word in the string in upper case, except the first word, and doesn't includes spaces between words.
+- Camel case - Formats the first character of each word in the string in upper case, except the first word, and doesn't include spaces between words.
 - Snake case - Formats all characters in the string in lower case and uses underscores instead of spaces between words.
 - Kebab case - Formats all characters in the string in lower case and uses dashes instead of spaces between words.
 - Trim - Removes all leading and trailing spaces from the string.